heatherpiper/color-highlighter/README.md

 Color Highlighter automatically detects and highlights color codes in your notes.
 It provides visual representation of colors directly in your text, making it easier to work with color-related information.
 Customizable options allow you to control where and how your highlights appear.

 > [!NOTE]
 > This plugin is currently in beta.
-Please report any issues or feedback to help improve it.
+Please report any issues or leave feedback to help improve it.

 ## Features